magento/architecture/design-documents/README.md

-A place for Design Documents
+Put your Design Documents here